sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 *   **1834:** Charles Babbage made the first computer that could be programmed by punched cards and all modern computers followed its logical structure.
 *   **1936:** Alan Turing gave a theory about how machines can execute a set of instructions.
-*   **1940:** First manually operated computer named "ENIAC" was invented.
+*   **1940:** First manually operated the computer named "ENIAC" was invented.
 *   **1943:** The first model of human neural network was modeled with electronic circuits.
 *   **1950:** "Computer Machinery and Intelligence," was published by Alan Turing on the topic of AI with this question, "Can machines think?".
 *   **1952:** Arthur Samuel created a program to play checkers for an IBM computer that could play better by playing more.
 *   **1959:** Arthur Samuel first used the term “Machine Learning” and popularized it.
 In this year, the first neural network was used to solve a real-world problem to remove echoes over phone lines using an adaptive filter.
-*   **1974 to 1980:** These years are known as AI winter that lots of people lost their interest from AI and governmental funding reduced.
+*   **1974 to 1980:** These years are known as AI winter that lots of people lost their interest in AI and governmental funding reduced.
 *   **1985:** A neural network was developed named NETtalk that was able to correctly pronounce 20000 words in a week.
 *   **1997:** IBM’s computer named Deep Blue won a chess game against human chess expert Garry Kasparov.
 *   **2006:** Geoffrey Hinton has first used the name "deep learning" instead of neural net research.